-Unique Tazheran forest-steppes rise up from shores of Baikal Lake to cover picturesque hills and cliffs, and even the peaks of the Baikal Mountains.
+Ride along the Tazheran forest-steppes which rise up from shores of Baikal Lake to cover picturesque hills and cliffs, and even the peaks of the Baikal Mountains.
 The ride takes you through this endemic Godlevsky Larch and up in to the Tazheran Massif.
 Try to spot some of the 150 different minerals present between Orso Bay and Ulan-Nur bay, or simply marvel at the ancient caves and mineral lakes that can be discovered on this ride.
 Locals believe the lakes have medicinal properties and will bathe in the waters to cure all manner of ailments.
 Explore Orkhon Island and swin with freshwater seals.
 See buddhist, Buryat and shamanist sites in incredible locations along the shores of the sacred sea.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.